Newegg: Services

 In July 2022, Newegg launched JustGPU.com, a research and e-commerce site dedicated to graphics cards.
 The site allows customers to evaluate, review and compare GPU details to consider a purchase.

+In August 2022, Newegg deployed Laptop Finder, a tool to help shoppers narrow down laptop purchases by need and budget.

 Newegg offers services to its third-party logistics (3PL) clients and other e-commerce companies.
 In April 2020, Newegg announced Newegg Staffing, a staffing agency serving the logistics, manufacturing, clerical, and supply chain management industries.
 In August 2020, the company expanded its in-house staffing agency to the Midwest and East Coast with new locations in Indianapolis, Indiana, and Edison, New Jersey.
 And in June 2020, Newegg established Newegg Bridge, which provides customer service management and social media monitoring to its 3PL clients.

+In March 2023, Newegg launched NAS Builder, a configurator for network-attached-storage systems that lets shoppers select and price out compatible NAS hardware.

+In May 2023, Newegg's ChatGPT integration for its PC Builder tool surpassed 200,000 user prompts during open beta, and in July 2023 the company launched a standalone ChatGPT plugin, described as the first computer-shopping ChatGPT plugin, to give AI-assisted compatibility checked PC building recommendations.

 In April 2024, Newegg created Newegg+, a free customer membership program.
 Members will gain access to perks like free shipping and exclusive deals.

 In June 2024, Newegg announced - SellingPilot, a new SaaS multichannel marketplace management solution for sellers.

 In June 2025, Newegg debuts Gamer Community, its own community platform for gamers and will serve up news and discussion topics, along with polling, advice and places for participants to show off their custom setups.

 In August 2025, Newegg unveiled the Newegg Gamer Zone, a state-of-the-art gaming arena at company headquarters.
+In March 10, 2026, Newegg opened the Gamer Zone to the public.

+In June 2026, Newegg launched the Newegg AI shopping assistant, a fully conversational AI shopping assistant.